Homeowners and builders: Are you building or renovating a home?

 For more information check the 'Are you building or renovating your home?' fact sheet.

-NatHERS star ratings estimate the thermal comfort of your home on a scale of between zero to ten stars.
-For more information on how the star ratings are calculated, what is rated and what the stars mean see our Star rating scale page.
+NatHERS star ratings estimate the thermal comfort of your home on a scale of between 0 to 10 stars.
+See what is rated and what the stars mean on our Home energy star ratings page.

 It is recommended that you use a NatHERS Accredited Assessor to conduct your house energy rating.
 Accreditation ensures they have completed the relevant training to provide a reliable energy rating for your home.

 To find a NatHERS Accredited Assessor, you, your builder or architect can contact one of the three Assessor Accrediting Organisations (AAOs):